Reavershark/so-poc/Setup.md

 - Open the "Edit my profile" page.
 - Change email to "`AUTH_USER`@`MISP_HOSTNAME`", both set earlier in `.env`.
 - Go to the "My profile" page.
-- Copy the AuthKey, this is the api key used by securityonion-misp.
+- Copy the AuthKey, change the `MISP_API_KEY` in `.env` to this key.
+- This is also the api key used by securityonion-misp.

 ### Security Onion